MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/removing-user-from-restricted-users-portal-after-spam.md

   For more information, see [Permissions in the Security & Compliance Center](permissions-in-the-security-and-compliance-center.md).

-  **Notes**:
+  > [!NOTE]
+  >

-  - Adding users to the corresponding Azure Active Directory role in the Microsoft 365 admin center gives users the required permissions in the Security & Compliance Center _and_ permissions for other features in Microsoft 365.
+  > - Adding users to the corresponding Azure Active Directory role in the Microsoft 365 admin center gives users the required permissions in the Security & Compliance Center _and_ permissions for other features in Microsoft 365.
 For more information, see [About admin roles](https://docs.microsoft.com/microsoft-365/admin/add-users/about-admin-roles).
-  - The **View-Only Organization Management** role group in [Exchange Online](https://docs.microsoft.com/Exchange/permissions-exo/permissions-exo#role-groups) also gives read-only access to the feature.
+  > - The **View-Only Organization Management** role group in [Exchange Online](https://docs.microsoft.com/Exchange/permissions-exo/permissions-exo#role-groups) also gives read-only access to the feature.

 - A sender exceeding the outbound email limits is an indicator of a compromised account.
 Before you remove the user from the Restricted Users portal, be sure to follow the required steps to regain control of their account.
 For more information, see [Responding to a compromised email account in Office 365](responding-to-a-compromised-email-account.md).